blitz-js/blitz/USER_GUIDE.md

 Before getting started, you should know **this is alpha software**.
 Blitz is incomplete.
 There are rough spots and bugs.
 APIs may change.
 But you can start building things with it!

 If you have any issues at all, please join the [Blitz slack](https://slack.blitzjs.com) and tell us in the **#help** channel.
 If you get stuck and frustrated, please don't blame yourself.
 This user guide, and Blitz in general, is not yet fine-tuned for those with less experience.
-Eventually it will be because this is very important to u
+Eventually it will be because this is very important to us.

 <br>